Matthew Towgood: Outcome for Fourdrinier businesses

 Financially stretched, the Fourdriniers made over their share of a paper mill at St Neots, acquired in 1807 to Towgood.
 While the mill nominally belonged to John Gamble, Towgood moved to remove Gamble's claim to it.
 Both Towgood and Matthew Towgood V became partners in the firm, with Towgood (Matthew IV) shortly dropping out.
 In 1811 the partnership running the stationery business in Sherborne Lane, City of London, given as Henry and Charles Fourdrinier, Matthew Towgood V, J. B. Hunt, W. Abbott and F. Morse, was wound up.
 Matthew Bloxham maintained some contact at that period through Bryan Donkin.

 The partnership between Gamble and Matthew Towgood V was dissolved in 1811.
 Gamble subsequently described the course of events, attributing to the absence of any mention in the partnership deed of his paper machine, one of two then existing, his loss of the capital invested in it because he did not have ready money to pay for a share.

 Paper mill development

-The acquisition of the paper mill has been taken to be the end of Matthew Towgood IV's involvement with banking.
+The acquisition of the paper mill has been taken to be the end of Towgood's involvement with banking.
 It became a viable business, and innovated, for example with the dandy roll for watermarks supplied in 1827 to Towgood by John Marshall of London.